lwhile/influxdb-relay-annotation/README.md

     # name: name of the backend, used for display purposes only.
     # location: full URL of the /write endpoint of the backend
     # timeout: Go-parseable time duration.
 Fail writes if incomplete in this time.
+    # skip-tls-verification: skip verification for HTTPS location.
+WARNING: it's insecure.
+Don't use in production.
     { name="local1", location="http://127.0.0.1:8086/write", timeout="10s" },
     { name="local2", location="http://127.0.0.1:7086/write", timeout="10s" },
 ]